Eno River Unitarian Universalist Fellowship: History

 Between 1900 and 1925 Universalists had been active in Durham, and, in 1949, a Unitarian fellowship opened in the Durham/Chapel Hill area.
 In 1966, the Unitarian Universalist Fellowship of Durham and Chapel Hill opened; it changed its name in 1978 to Eno River Unitarian Universalist Fellowship.

 ERUUF has been a recipient of the O. Eugene Pickett Award, which is given annually by the Unitarian Universalist Association "to the congregation that has made an outstanding contribution to the growth of Unitarian Universalism".

 Members of ERUUF represent a range of beliefs and interests.
-In addition to the Buddhist Community, groups include a humanist group, a meditation group, a depression support group, a West African drumming group, A Course in Miracles, and a Taoist t'ai chi group, among others.
+In addition to the Buddhist Community, groups include a humanist group, a meditation group, a depression support group, a West African drumming group, A Course in Miracles, and a Taoist tai chi group, among others.
 ERUUF is inclusive of different theologies; many pagans are members.
 According to Rev. Arvid Straube, "We are a broad umbrella.
 Freedom of belief is our main tenet."

-Unitarian Universalist Fellowship @ Duke

-Unitarian Universalist Fellowship @ Duke (UUF@D) is the Duke University UU campus ministry program.
-It is both sponsored by ERUUF and recognized as a student organization by the university.
-It holds vespers services twice a month during the school semester.